Kneaded That

 Apple Pie Cinnamon Rolls

-Published: Aug 27, 2025 by Audrey · This post may contain affiliate links · 2 Comments
+Updated: Jun 22, 2026 · by Audrey Grubb · This post may contain affiliate links · 2 Comments

 Jump to Recipe Print Recipe

-These Apple Pie Cinnamon Rolls are one of those recipes that feel like home to me.
-They take the cozy sweetness of apple pie and wrap it up in the soft, fluffy layers of a cinnamon roll, two of my favorite comfort bakes rolled into one.
+These apple pie cinnamon rolls are one of those recipes that feel like home.
+They take the cozy sweetness of apple pie and wrap it up in the soft, fluffy layers of a cinnamon roll — two of my favorite comfort bakes rolled into one.
+I love making them on slow weekend mornings, especially in the fall when apples are in season and the whole kitchen smells like cinnamon, apples, and buttery dough.

 Overhead picture of apple pie cinnamon rolls with vanilla glaze in a 9x13 pan.